NOC-MSM/SEAsia/README.md

 *****************************************************

-This model configuration has been developed in order to test the NEMO model in a tidal coastal area at 500 m resolution.
-(in preparation for the UK wide NEMO 500 m model development).
+This model configuration has been developed in order to test the NEMO model in a tidal coastal area at 500 m resolution (in preparation for the UK wide NEMO 500 m model development).

 ### Model Summary

-Severn Estaury in the UK  (-5E to -2E and 50.1N to 51.8N)
+Severn Estuary in the UK  (-5E to -2E and 50.1N to 51.8N)

 The model grid target resolution 500m; with 31 sigma vertical levels.
 Featuring: